mementum/backtrader/docs2/mixing-timeframes/indicators-mixing-timeframes.rst

 is being supplied).
 The following is happening:

-  ``pivotpoint.s1()`` is returning an internal ``LinesCoupler`` object which follows the rythm of the larger scope.
+  ``pivotpoint.s1()`` is returning an internal ``LinesCoupler`` object which follows the rhythm of the larger scope.
 This coupler fills itself with the latest delivered value from the real ``s1`` (starting with a default value of ``NaN``)